-Pressing the AC Power button opens the AC Power screen, which displays the AC power source, line voltage, current (or amperage) usage, and AC line frequency (Hz).
-From this screen, you can access more information regarding Load Shed Setting and Load Status.
-You can also view the max charger draw and the status of the inverter(s) from the AC Power screen.
+Press the AC Power button to view the AC power source, line voltage, current (or amperage) usage, and AC line frequency (Hz).
+From this screen, the user can access Load Shed Setting and Load Status information, as well as view the max charger draw and the status of the inverter(s).